-- Ensure the floor and drains are free of debris - Generally check the container for suitability (odor, condition, cleanliness & insulation etc) - Check the refrigerating machinery - · Check all temperature alarms and safety cut outs - · Make a note of the location of each temperature recorder, supply and return air - · Frozen cargo: Ensure fresh-air vent is closed - · Chilled: Set fresh air vent as required - Chilled: Set unit at carrying temperatures - If loading direct from a chilled/cold store, set the unit at the carrying temperature - Endeavour to acquire an integral container with cooling equipment, dehumidifiers and built-in data loggers - Ensure that the data recorder back-up battery is fully operational
+- Ensure the floor and drains are free of debris. - Generally check the container for suitability (odor, condition, cleanliness & insulation etc.) - □ Check the refrigerating machinery. - □ Check all temperature alarms and safety cut outs. - ☐ Make a note of the location of each temperature recorder, supply and return air. - □ Frozen cargo: Ensure fresh-air vent is closed. - □ Chilled: Set fresh air vent as required. - Chilled: Set unit at carrying temperatures. - ☐ If loading direct from a chilled/cold store then set the unit at the carrying temperature. - □ Endeavour to acquire an integral container with cooling equipment, dehumidifiers and in built data loggers.
+Be aware that with Porthole containers in the cooling system breaks down then more than one container will be affected. - Ensure that the data recorder back-up battery is fully operational.